DarkExplorer31/Python-OC-Lettings-2.0/docs/source/architecture.rst

    * - ``uvicorn``
      - ASGI server for deploying asyncio applications.
 Uvicorn is a lightning-fast ASGI server for Python web applications, designed for deploying asyncio-based applications with optimal performance and scalability.
    * - ``whitenoise``
      - Django middleware for serving static files.
-Whitenoise is a Django middleware
+Whitenoise is a Django middleware that allows the efficient serving of static files in production environments, improving performance and security.

 Structure: